Sameodes furvipicta

 Sameodes furvipicta is a moth in the family Crambidae.
 It is found in Papua New Guinea.

 The wingspan is about 22 mm.
 The forewings are grey-brown with a leaden gloss.
 The base of the costal and inner areas is fulvous red and the costa pale yellow.
-There is an autemedial white spot defined by fulvous red from the costa to below the cell and a medial white band defined by fulvous red from the costa to above the inner margin, formed by two spots separated by a red streak on the median nervure.
+There is an antemedial white spot defined by fulvous red from the costa to below the cell and a medial white band defined by fulvous red from the costa to above the inner margin, formed by two spots separated by a red streak on the median nervure.
 There is a postmedial white spot defined by fulvous red from the costal area to vein 3 and the terminal area is yellow except at the apex and expanding between veins 6 and 2.
 The hindwings have a fulvous red basal half, a large hyaline white patch beyond the cell and an oblique spot below the end of the cell, as well as a dark postmedial band tinged with leaden-grey.
 The terminal area is yellow, narrowing to the tornus and the inner margin is yellow.